AMC Ambassador: 1962

-The 1962 Ambassador received a new front end that was very similar to the 1961–1962 Classic's, but with a crosshatch design, recessed center section, and Ambassador lettering.
+The 1962 Ambassador received a new front end similar to the 1961 and 1962 Classic's, but with a crosshatch design, recessed center section, and Ambassador lettering.
 New, rectangular taillights were seen at the ends of restyled rear fenders, which lost their fins entirely.
-The exterior trim was reshuffled, and a new 2-door pillared sedan debuted.
-A new '400' trim line was added at the top of the line, with Super and Custom models remaining.
+The exterior trim was reshuffled, and a new two-door pillared sedan debuted.
+A new '400' trim line was added at the top of the trim series, with Super and Custom models remaining.
 The Ambassador offered even more luxurious interiors to differentiate it from the Rambler Classic.
-The 400 could be had with vinyl bucket seats, headrests, and color-coordinated shag carpets.
+The 400 models were available with vinyl upholstered front bucket seats and headrests along with color-coordinated shag carpets.

-The 1962 Ambassador came with a dual chamber master brake cylinder that separated the front and rear brakes so that in the event of the failure of one chamber some braking function would remain.
+The 1962 Ambassador came with a dual chamber master brake cylinder and dual-circuit brake system, thus separating the front and rear brakes so that in the event of the failure of one component, some braking function would remain.
 This design was offered by only a few cars at that time.
-The 1962 models were equipped with "Walker" (brand) flow-through mufflers as well as a ceramic-coated exhaust system.
+The 1962 models were equipped with "Walker" (brand) flow-through mufflers and a ceramic-coated exhaust system.

 Dealer-installed options included rear fender skirts and a tow hitch.

-In 1962, George Romney is inaugurated as the new governor of Michigan and in February, Roy Abernethy becomes CEO.
-A grand total of 36,171 Rambler Ambassadors were built for 1952 and AMC drops from third to fourth place in total U.S. industry sales for the year.
+In 1962, George Romney was elected as the new governor of Michigan, and in February, Roy Abernethy, who was responsible for the increasing sales under Romney, became CEO of AMC.
+A total of 36,171 Rambler Ambassadors were built for 1962, and AMC dropped from third to fourth place in total U.S. industry sales for the year.